HocJacP/Password-Generator-V2/README.md

 This will create a file called 'passwords.txt' in the same folder as the main script

 Within the passwords.txt file it will log all the generated passwords, and their entered uses.

+## IMPORTANT NOTE

+Storing passwords as plaintext is a considerable cybersecurity liability.
+Strongly consider keeping the files for this script in a hidden, encrypted, or otherwise secure location.
+I am not responsible for the breach of any accounts should someone gain access to your 'passwords.txt' file Store passwords at your own risk